Deploying apps

 Refer to the documentation on buildpack language version updates for more information.

-Refer to the Cloud Foundry documentation for more information on how to specify a Node.js version [external link].
+Refer to the Cloud Foundry documentation on specifying a Node.js version for more information.

 Deploy a Django app

 This section explains how to deploy an app using the Django framework.
-You may also need to refer to the Cloud Foundry documentation about the Python buildpack [external link].
+You may also need to refer to the Cloud Foundry documentation about the Python buildpack.

 If your app requires a backing service, it must be able to work with one of the services supported by PaaS.
 Instructions for deploying both backing service and non-backing service apps are given in this section.